gorillamania/pilotfish/plugins/unstuck/README.md

 ```
 Pilotfish('requirePlugin', 'unstuck');
-Pilotfish('subscribe', 'unhandled_click', function(evt, data){
+Pilotfish('on', 'plugins:unstuck', function(evt, data){
-   // Do whatever you want when the user had an unhandled click
+   // data.name will be the event
 });
 ```
 To track the activity using Pilotfish tracker and have it feed into your analytics platform: